 Can’t get a good signal?

-The Divine Mercy Radio programming is also streamed on the Internet by visiting our website and clicking the 'LISTEN' button. using the following URL : http://wdmr.stream.miriamtech.net:8000/live which may be pasted into a browser to permit you to receive the stream.
+An Alternative - Divine Mercy Radio programming is also streamed on the Internet.
+By visiting our website and clicking the 'LISTEN' button, you can listen to WETC, Catholic540, on your device.
+You can copy the following URL without the quotes: "http://wdmr.stream.miriamtech.net:8000/live" and paste it into any Internet Browser which will permit you to receive the audio stream.
 Or, you may select a radio player from the Google Play Store.
-2 examples are Replaio Radio and CustomRadioPlayer.
-Just paste this URL into that player and receive the stream: http://wdmr.stream.miriamtech.net:8000/live
+Two examples are Replaio Radio and CustomRadioPlayer.
+Copy and Paste this URL into that player and receive the stream: "http://wdmr.stream.miriamtech.net:8000/live".

 Let's learn about Radio Frequency Interference (RFI).

-Before we begin that discussion, I would remind you, our listeners, that WETC is a daytime / nighttime station.
-That means the radiated power must be reduced from 10,000 watts during the daytime down to 500 watts in the evening at sunset.
-It remains at this reduced power until the sun rises the next day when it will increase back to our full licensed radiated power of 10,000 watts.
-So you see, the area of reception will be significantly less during the night time hours.
-For a schedule of full power hours, go to our FULL POWER Chart.
+When we purchased WETC in 2018, the daytime power was only 4000 watts, the nighttime power was 500watts.
+We increased the daytime power to 10,000 watts before we began broadcasting EWTN Catholic Radio.
+WETC is a daytime/nighttime station.
+What does that mean?
+That means the radio frequency radiated power by the radio transmitter must be reduced from 10,000 watts during the daytime down to 4400 watts in the evening at sunset.
+Increasing the nighttime power from 500 watts to 4400 watts was the result of your support during our 2020 summer fundraising effort.
+The power remains at 4400 watts until the sun rises the next day when it will increase back to the full licensed radiated power of 10,000 watts.
+So you see, the area of reception will be significantly less during the night time hours but it is equivalent to the daytime power at date of purchase.
+To see a map of our daytime radiated power, visit our HOME page.
+For a full schedule of power hours, go to our FULL POWER Chart.

 As a listener, I have experienced the same frustration that many of you have told us about.